keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-pathways.md

 The Replanting/Revitalization pathway is designed to equip students to GO by helping struggling churches in North America.
 This pathway is integrated with NAMB/NC Baptist resources and surveys to facilitate your journey in revitalization.
 As a student, you will be guided, trained, and challenged to do evangelism and engage with your local church in a meaningful way.
 You will be taught some about church revitalization strategies and you will walk alongside like-minded people to engage North America.
 The goal of this pathway is for you to GO to North America by aiding struggling churches and guiding them towards health!

 * Expressed interest in Replanting/Revitalization
-* Booked a 1st Go Meeting
+* Scheduled a 1st Go Meeting
 * Had 1st Go Meeting with Keelan
-* Completed JotForm
+* Completed Pre-Assessment
+* Scheduled 2nd Go Meeting
+* Had 2nd Go Meeting
+     * Discuss Differentiate between replanting and revitalization.
-* Met with Terry
+* Met with NC Baptist Replanting/Revitalization Rep
-* Began Replant Pathway
+* Began NC Replant Pathway
 * Attend Am I a Replanter?
 * Joined Residency
      * Connected with local church on how they can be sent out from their church